Max. Altitude

 37

-Free day at Kathmandu and Farewell Dinner
+Free Day in Kathmandu and Farewell Dinner

 Meals